2i2c-org/infrastructure/docs/howto/operate/move-hub.md

 This will move DNS from old cluster to new cluster, thus completing the move.

-## 9. Cleanup the old cluster and NFS VM, preserving anything we want from there
+## 9. Cleanup the old cluster and NFS VM, preserving any relevant information, such as logs